AV-Loginova/ToDoList/README.md

 Created gitignore file.
 After adding to the list text disappears from input.
 Checked todos now are crossed out.
 Add button is disabled if input is empty.
 ## 27.12.2023
 Added function to delete existing todos.
 Modified the logic of adding todos, instead of adding data to a 'data' array, now data is written to a 'todos' array, which rewrites itself.
+## 18.01.2023
+Added registration/authorization function.
+Were used: express, mysql.